Classification: Thrombopoietin Receptor Agonist

 How to Take Avatrombopag

 This medication comes in a tablet form to be taken by mouth and should be taken with food.
 If you have trouble swallowing your pill, talk with your pharmacist.
 Your dose and how often you take this medication will be determined by your platelet count.
 If you miss a dose, take it as soon as possible.
-If you miss a dose and its close to your next scheduled dose, skip the missed dose.
-Do not take 2 doses at once.
+If you miss a dose and it is close to your next scheduled dose, skip the missed dose.
+Do not take two doses at once.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.